-Under the environmental policy implemented in 2021 and reviewed annually, the Company has committed to adopt a conscious approach to managing the organisation's environmental and climate impact area.
-Despite limited adverse impacts of its operations, the Company is able to control its own emissions and emissions generated along its value chain, actively contribute to raising awareness of the need to protect the environment among its various stakeholder groups, and examine the impact of potential climate risks on its operations and assets.
+Under the environmental policy implemented in 2021, the Company has committed to adopt a conscious approach to managing the organisation's environmental and climate impact area.
+Despite limited adverse impacts of its operations, the Company is able to control its own emissions and emissions generated along its value chain, and actively contribute to raising awareness of the need to protect the environment among its various stakeholder groups.
+The Company also examines the impact of potential climate risks on its operations and assets.

-In line with the Scope 1 and Scope 2 guidance of GHG Protocol, an action plan has been implemented in each country where the KRUK Group is present to achieve 70% reduction in carbon emissions by 2040, including by improving the efficiency of the car fleet, using renewable energy sources, and cutting energy consumption in office buildings.
-Given the new obligations imposed by the Corporate Sustainable Reporting Directive, the Kruk Group intends to meet the Scope 3 objectives of GHG Protocol with respect to its business model and include its value chain in the calculations.
-In 2023, the Group developed a model to measure the organisation's Scope 3 emissions, aligned with its business model.
+In line with the Scope 1 and Scope 2 guidance of GHG Protocol, an action plan has been implemented in each country where the KRUK Group is present to achieve 70% reduction in carbon emissions by 2040.
+The plan will be revised based on the results of the double materiality assessment conducted in 2024 under the Corporate Sustainability Reporting Directive, which has been implemented into Polish law by the Act Amending the Accounting Act, the Act on Statutory Auditors, Audit Firms and Public Oversight, and Certain Other Acts of 6 December 2024, for instance by improving the efficiency of the car fleet, using renewable energy sources, and cutting energy consumption in office buildings.
+For the first time, the Group implemented the Scope 3 guidance of GHG Protocol and included Scope 3 emissions (emissions from activities in the value chain) in its carbon footprint measurement list.